Scottish crest badge: Who is entitled to wear a crest badge?

 A person does not need to be a member of a clan society to be able to wear a crest badge.
-Any clan member has a right to it, not just clan societies and clan society members.
+Anyone may wear it, not just clan societies and clan society members.
 According to the Court of the Lord Lyon, clan membership goes with the surname.
 However, some people who do not bear a clan surname wear the crest badge of their mother's clan, and anyone who offers allegiance to a clan chief is a member of that clan (unless the chief decides to refuse that person's allegiance).
 Many people bear names that, while not actual clan surnames, are sept names or associated names of certain clans.
 Surnames such as Smith, Wright, Fletcher, and Miller are examples of names that are associated names of many clans (as every clan would have its own smiths, wrights, fletchers, and millers).
-It is up to individuals to explore their personal ancestry and discovery the correct clan that they belong to.

 Elements

 Scottish crest badges may contain the following elements: